AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 **Action Types**

-Actions are prioritised according to their types in the following table, which is ordered to reflect the order actions are executed:
+Actions are prioritized according to their types in the following table, which is ordered to reflect the order actions are executed:

 | **Name**  | **Allowed Properties**  | **Meaning**  |
 |---|---|---|